wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.III.5

 <p class=fip id=p5>
-5.&emsp;The Bible tells you to know yourself, or to be certain.
+5. The Bible tells you to know yourself, or to be certain.
 <sup>2</sup>Certainty is always of God.
 <sup>3</sup>When you love someone you have perceived him as he is, and this makes it possible for you to know him.
 <sup>4</sup>Until you first perceive him as he is you cannot know him.